 You are responsible for finding and securing your own internship with the assistance of faculty and staff.
 You should begin your search and planning well in advance of the semester during which you intend to complete the internship.
 You may need to develop a résumé, if you don’t already have one, and you will most likely want to interview for available internships to determine whether you think you would like to work for a particular organization.

 To begin your search, we recommend that you stop by the Internship Office in Kagin.
 There you can find information about creating a résumé and finding an internship.
 In addition, the resource library contains collections of internships categorized by location and the nature of the organization.
-The Internship Program maintains a list of internship opportunities categorized by the nature of the organization.
-Many internships are also posted on the Environmental Studies Bulletin Board and web site.
+Career Exploration maintains a list of internship opportunities categorized by the nature of the organization.
 You are not confined to these listings.
 You are free to identify other opportunities as well.

 In order to receive Macalester credit for your internship, you must complete an internship learning contract and student waiver.
 You will not be given credit if this paperwork is not completed.
 You must meet with your faculty sponsor and internship site supervisor to complete the learning contract.
 Finally, you need to meet with the director of the Internship Program to review and sign your learning contract and registration materials.
 You are also expected to keep and turn in a log of your hours.